Real Estate

 It’s unwise to buy on impulse in an area based on your first impressions, especially if you’re on a leisure visit there.

-It’s prudent to be familiar with the area and the locale in that area where you intend to invest.
 Also ask yourself how marketable the property is in its current condition and location, especially if you are planning to rent it, or should you want to sell it later.

 You may want to rent something nearby to start with and get a feel for the place.
-Once you’re living locally you can assess things like the atmosphere, the neighborhood in general, and get to know the locals so that you can get a genuine understanding for what it’s like to live there.
+Once you’re living locally you can assess things like the atmosphere, the local climates, the neighborhood in general, and get to know the locals so that you can get a genuine understanding for what it’s like to live there.

 Match your needs with your location